FOR ALL QUERIES RELATING TO BLACKBOARD PLEASE CONTACT IT SERVICES

 - Manage how and when grades and feedback are released to students

 There are three stages to using online assignments in Blackboard.
 Click on the links below to view quick guides with the eLearning team's recommended settings for each stage of a standard assignment.
 More detailed guides are available in the Additional Resources section.
+Updated guides will be published after the launch of the improved annotation features in August as part of the Blackboard upgrade.

 An online guide for students is also available to help them with the submission process.
 Refer your students to the 'Student Help' tab in Blackboard (top right of the screen after logging in) to access this and other guides on using Blackboard.